idflores/ethereum-example/docs/Solidity.md

 # Solidity
-A reference to the Solidity DSL.
+A personal reference for the Solidity DSL.

 ## CheatSheet